dreamgrove/dreamgrove/content/feral/2018-09-03-feral-opener-reference.md

 ### General Feral Opener Sequence

 ## Note about openers
 An opener is not a big part of your dps.
-To most this might be immediately obvious, but a lot of people tend to vastly overrated the importance of a good opener.
+To most this might be immediately obvious, but a lot of people tend to vastly overrate the importance of a good opener.
 With that caveat out of the way, here is the current reference opener which we intend to keep up-to-date through the expansion.
 If you have any ideas about how to improve this opener, feel free to contact me.
 This opener is a intended to be generally useful, but obviously there might be niche situations where something else is better.

 **If you are a novice at feral, I'd strongly recommend starting with a guide aimed at novices as opener optimizations are completely useless effort before you are atleast an intermediate feral**